- J.D., University of Southern California, 1983

-Brett Dignam is a Clinical Professor of Law at Columbia Law School.
+Brett Dignam is Vice Dean of Experiential Education and a Clinical Professor of Law at Columbia Law School.
 An award-winning teacher, Dignam has supervised students in a broad range of litigation matters.
 She has designed and overseen workshops conducted by students for prisoners at the Federal Correctional Institution in Danbury, Conn. on issues, including immigration, sexual assault, and exhaustion under the Prison Litigation Reform Act.

 She has participated in major litigation in more than 30 federal and state cases in the area of prisoners' rights.

 Dignam came to the Law School following her time at Yale Law School, where she led the Prison Legal Services, Complex Federal Litigation and Supreme Court Advocacy clinics.

 Before entering the legal academy, Dignam served as a law clerk for the Honorable William H. Orrick, U.S. District Court in San Francisco, Calif., and then developed a prison litigation practice in both federal and state courts.

 She also served as an attorney in the Department of Justice’s criminal appeals and tax enforcement policy section, tax division from 1990 to 1992, where Dignam handled criminal appeals in all federal courts of appeals.
 Dignam also assisted Deputy Assistant Attorney General James Bruton to form the Division Policy on issues ranging from money laundering to RICO.

 Dignam has both a criminal and civil trial and appellate practice in both federal and state courts.
 She has participated in major litigation at both levels on behalf of prisoners and on tax matters, among other issues.